-25 Mar Making Your Lawn Drought Resistant: What You Need to Know
+25 Mar How do you keep grass alive during a drought: What You Need to Know

 No matter what part of the country you call home, there is likely to be a season of drought.
 Although some states have more naturally arid climates, all states experience warmer temperatures and increased sun exposure during the summer months.
 This can cause stress to your lawn and cause it to fall victim to drought.

-How do you make your lawn drought resistant?
+How do I keep grass alive during a drought?
 There are several ways you can make your lawn more resistant to drought.
 It is important to choose a type of grass that is suited for your climate.
-By following specific mowing, fertilizing, and watering guidelines, you can ensure that your lawn will stay healthy during the warm, rainless months.
+By following specific mowing, fertilizing, and watering guidelines, you can ensure that your lawn will stay healthy during any drought.

 In this post, we will provide you with valuable insight on ways to improve the drought tolerance of your lawn.
 These simple steps will provide you a healthy, lush yard no matter the weather.

 There are many types of grass.
 Some types of grass have a greater tolerance for drought.
 This means that they are able to stay lush and green, even in dry seasons.
 The type of grass you have in your yard will impact the overall drought tolerance.
 However, there are also ways to improve the resistance of your lawn to drought.